wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/issue.md

 > :warning: The structure is introduced in Standard library **version 4** that is currenlty available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

-Structure setting the parameters of a [token issue](/en/blockchain/transaction-type/issue-transaction) which is performed as a result of the invoking of [callable function](/en/ride/functions/callable-function).
+Issue is the structure that sets the parameters of a [token issue](/en/blockchain/transaction-type/issue-transaction), performed as a result of the invoking of [callable function](/en/ride/functions/callable-function).

 ## Constructor